 - Altered perception

-- Needless to say, all of these effects interfere with education and decision making at a time when these skills are in the final stages of development.
-Alcohol can also have a major effect on a teenager’s development, so find alcohol rehab in the Toronto area for your teenager if they have a drinking problem.
+Needless to say, all of these effects interfere with education and decision making at a time when these skills are in the final stages of development.
+Alcohol can also have a major effect on a teenager’s development, so find treatment for your teenager if they have a drinking problem.

 Slows Brain Development in the Formative Years